 Social assistance is a temporary solution to support you until you can support yourself again.
 The relevant legislation, the Swedish Social Services Act, emphasises your own responsibility for your situation.

-What conditions must you satisfy to receive social assistance?
+What conditions must I satisfy to be eligible for social assistance in Sweden?

 In Sweden, everyone is obliged to support themselves and their family.